Service settings

 During the operation of a microservice, it can fall into a state that prevents it from functioning properly.
 The solution can be restarting the service.
 To check whether the microservice is in such a state, Liveness probes are used.
 They perform certain actions to confirm that your microservice is working as intended.

-In a Liveness probe, you can make an HTTP request, open a TCP connection, or run a command in your container.
+You can use an HTTP request, open a TCP connection, or run a command in your container.

 - To perform an HTTP probe, Kubernetes sends an HTTP GET request to the microservice.
 If the handler for the microservice’s path returns a success code, Kubernetes considers the microservice to be alive and healthy.
 If the handler returns a failure code, the microservice is restarted.
 Any code greater than or equal to 200 and less than 400 indicates success.
 Any other code indicates a failure.